Chetandhangar/sportz-front-end-task/README.md

 Sportz Interactive Front End -Task.
+This app is craeted using React and Redux.

 This app renders the list of players by dafualt in Ascending order.